About The Midterm Project

 What this is

 The name has a double meaning.
-The midterms are coming, and they represent a real chance to shift power in the second half of this administration.
+The midterms are coming, and they represent a real chance to reshape Congress.
 But it's also a group project — the kind where it's pass/fail and everyone has a part to play.
 If we all pull together and do our part, the whole group wins.

 Why it exists

 This project was started by someone who had only ever voted once every four years.
 Presidential elections felt like the big ones, and everything else felt optional.
 That was a mistake.
-The midterms are where we can actually make a difference — where local decisions, House races, and Senate seats get decided by the people who bother to show up.
+The midterms are where we can actually make a difference.

 Where we stand